 A drip campaign or a drip marketing campaign gets its name from drip irrigation — a farming method where we save water, time, and labor by allowing water to drip slowly to the roots of plants.

-In the same way, when you enable drip campaigns as part of your email marketing automation or sales funnel, it automates most of your efforts usually spent nurturing a user, thus, saving you time.
+In the same way, when you enable drip campaigns as part of your marketing automation strategy (for example, through your email automation software or sales funnel), it automates most of your efforts usually spent nurturing a user, thus, saving you time.
 It also doesn’t overwhelm a new user with unnecessary info.

 Drip campaigns can be highly personalized, so you can nurture your leads and cater to their immediate needs or wants.